-Debbie Springer has 37 years of experience in corporate and field land management.
-She founded Audubon Energy in 2012 and specializes in coordinating exploration programs, supervising land work, and managing fee lands.
-Her areas of expertise have included the Gulf Coast, West Coast, and Williston Basin during affiliations with Texaco, Pueblo Oil & Gas, TransCanada Pipelines, Dome Petroleum, A. St. Martin Company, or Mandalay Oil & Gas.
+Debbie Springer has forty-two years of experience in all aspects of corporate and field land management.
+She founded Audubon Energy in 2012 and specializes in coordinating due diligence projects, exploration programs, supervising land work, and managing fee lands.
+Her areas of expertise include the Gulf Coast, West Coast, and Williston Basin during affiliations with Texaco, Pueblo Oil & Gas, TransCanada Pipelines, Dome Petroleum, St. Martin Land Company and Mandalay Oil & Gas.
+Since forming Audubon she has worked extensively in Texas, Louisiana, Oklahoma and Arkansas.

-During Ms. Springer’s 10-year presidency of Mandalay, her exploration team raised $56 million in drilling funds, resulting in several onshore Louisiana discoveries.
-Ms. Springer holds a B.S. degree in business communication from the University of Louisiana at Lafayette and is a Certified Professional Landman (CPL).
+Debbie holds a BS in Business Communication from the University of Louisiana at Lafayette and is a Certified Professional Landman.
 Present and past professional affiliations include board of directors, Gulf Coast & Shale Expo; board of directors and secretary, Petroleum Club of Lafayette; Louisiana Oil & Gas Association; American Association of Professional Landmen; executive committee, Lafayette Association of Professional Landmen; Houston Association of Professional Landmen; Bakersfield Association of Petroleum Landmen; and board of directors, Denver Association of Professional Landmen.

 Jim Enloe began his landman career in 1989 after earning a B.S. degree in political science from the University of Louisiana at Lafayette.
 He is highly proficient in all aspects of petroleum land management research, document preparation and negotiation with a specialty in pipeline and right of way projects.
 Specifically, Mr. Enloe has worked on various pipeline projects in Mississippi and Louisiana, including assistance in route selection, surface title determination, survey permission and acquisition of private, State and Parish rights of way.